 Steve is a writer and musician currently living in Toronto.
 He took up classical piano at the age of 8 and acquired his first analogue synthesizer when he was 14.
 At he 17 moved to Toronto where he studied composition under James Tenney and electronic music under Phil Werren at York University.
-He currently performs and records on a 520 hp Eurorack modular system augmented with an Elektron Octatrack and Moog Sub 37.
+He currently performs and records on a 520 hp Eurorack modular system augmented with an Elektron Octatrack, Moog Sub 37, and a TTSH ARP 2600 clone.
 You can listen to his music at stevecastellano.bandcamp.com.